inventree/inventree-docs/docs/extend/plugins/panel.md

 ```

-The code is simple and really stripped down to thne minimum.
+The code is simple and really stripped down to the minimum.
 In the plugin class we first define the plugin metadata.
 Afterwards we define the custom panel.
 Here we use a html template to describe the content of the panel.
 We need to
 add the path here because the template resides in the subdirectory templates/mouser.
 Then we setup the url.
 This is important.
 The url connects the http request with the function to be executed.

  * mouser/getcart: Path of the url together with SLUG
- * self.GatCart: This is the function to be called.
+ * self.GetCart: This is the function to be called.
 It is defined further down
  * get-cart: This is the name of the url that needs to be referenced in the html template.
 We see that later.

 Finally we define the function.
 This is a simple increment of a class value.

-For displaying the panel we use a template file.
+New lets have a look at the template file mouser.html

 ```html
 {% raw %}